Jadens-arc/jadens-arc.github.io/content/posts/zed.md

 I do have some gripes with their implementation of Vim, though.
 First of all, it does not support markers, which is a shame and a big hit to productivity.
 It also has a strange behavior where if the inline autocomplete suggestions are displayed, the home row navigation stops working.
 The only way to move to a different character is to use the arrow keys or hit escape (or control + c) and then use h, j, k, or l as you normally would.

-I've also experienced inconsistencies with the page up and page down features in Vim as well as with key bind multipliers (E.X.
-10j to go down 10 lines).
+I've also experienced inconsistencies with the page-up and page-down features in Vim as well as with key bind multipliers (e.g. 10j to go down 10 lines).

 I also have this random bug where my zero key will stop working.
 Everything else in the editor works fine except for that one key.
 The only way I've been able to resolve this is by turning Vim mode off and then turning it back on.